mattclarke/code_dojo_tcr/README.md

 ## Setting up

-Create a virtual environment.
+### Create a virtual environment
-Ignore if you already have a virtual environment configured or are using conda.
+Feel free to ignore if you already have a virtual environment configured or are using conda or are used to doing your own thing.
 ```
 python3 -m venv .venv
 . .venv/bin/activate
 ```

-Install some dependencies:
+### Install some dependencies

 ```
 python -m pip install -r requirements